-For bicycle accident victims injured by drivers on the road, it is usually easy to show that the driver had a legal duty to protect against the sort of injuries and accident that occurred.
+For bicycle accident victims injured by drivers on the road, it is usually easy for the bicycle accident attorney to show that the driver had a legal duty to protect against the sort of injuries and accident that occurred.
 In general, for example, all drivers have a duty to be reasonably careful: that is, to be careful when encountering other drivers, passengers, pedestrians, cyclists, and so on.
 This legal duty exists for essentially anyone driving a car on the road in Missouri, in any context.
 As applied specifically to bicyclists in Missouri, Missouri so-called “common” law (that is, law that is not codified in statutory language, but has been created by the courts after evaluating many cases) imposes duties on drivers to protect against bicyclists.
 In general, bicyclists must be respected as co-equal participants on the road.
 In the same way that bicyclists are under a legal duty to obey road traffic rules and safety precautions, drivers cannot treat bicyclists as “second class” driving citizens and must stop, yield, and pass bicyclists as they would other drivers of other vehicles.
 A driver who therefore strikes a bicyclist while changing lanes, at an intersection, or otherwise could easily be found to be abrogating his or her duty towards the cyclist.

-Despite this, whether an offending driver has violated this legal duty is oftentimes more challenging to prove than the existence of the duty itself.
+Despite this, whether an offending driver has violated this legal duty is oftentimes more challenging for a bicycle accident attorney to prove than the existence of the duty itself.
 Courts apply a “reasonable person” test in evaluating whether an offending driver has violated his or her duty.
 That is, was the driver’s conduct within the conduct expected of a reasonable person?
 For example, a Missouri driver should probably follow a “reasonable” distance behind a bicyclist while driving, but it would likely not be reasonable to suggest that a driver should be prepared to stop should a bicyclist run a red light and jut out into a driver’s path—that is, should the bicyclist break traffic laws.
 What exactly this reasonable following distance is, however, might depend on many factors, like the speed limit, weather conditions, time of day, and so on.
 These inquiries are extremely factually specific to the circumstances of the accident, and rely on eyewitness reports, analysis of tire marks or other marks on the road, or, if possible, traffic camera or dashboard camera videos to reconstruct the accident.
 Lawyers often hire accident reconstruction specialists in an attempt to determine whether the offending driver was actually violating his or her duty as a safe driver, and, during trial, juries are often tasked with making the decision of whether the driver’s conduct was reasonable given the circumstances.

 Moreover, even though bicyclists and motor vehicle drivers are generally required to follow the same sets of traffic laws in Missouri, the reality of cyclists is such that bicyclists are smaller, move more nimbly, and can reach different speeds than a motorcyclist or driver of a vehicle could.
 This means that the reasonable person test as described above must be applied specifically to the context of a cyclist.
 For example, whereas it might be reasonable to expect a motorist to accelerate to the speed limit within 100 yards of the stop line, it might be unreasonable to expect this of a cyclist.
 Whereas it might be reasonable for a motorist to allow three car lengths when changing lanes, it might be unreasonable to impose this same requirement on a smaller bicyclist.
-As discussed, a skilled attorney must analyze the details of the accident to determine whether the driver and cyclists were acting reasonable in the context of the circumstances of the accident.
+As discussed, a skilled bicycle accident attorney must analyze the details of the accident to determine whether the driver and cyclists were acting reasonable in the context of the circumstances of the accident.

-The third element requires that the injured party show that the damages they suffered were actually caused by the accident.
+The third element requires that the injured party’s bicycle accident attorney show that the damages they suffered were actually caused by the accident.
 The causation elements actually subsumes two different inquires in Missouri: the first is the so-called “but for” or “cause-in-fact” test.
 This test asks whether, “but for” the action or inaction that occurred in the accident, the result would have happened.
 For example, “but for” the driver of a truck running a red light, the bicyclist would not have been hit, and shattered her collarbone.

 “But for” causation, however, has practical limitations.
 In general, courts consider “but for” causation to be a necessary logical prerequisite, but not necessarily sufficient in itself.
 For example, using the above example of a driver running a red light, it may have been the case that the motorist ran the red light because he was running late for work.
 Therefore, “but for” his employer forcing him to work a morning shift, he ran the red light.
 It is therefore obviously inappropriate to impose liability on the motorist’s employer for the accident, even though the employer may have been a “but for” causal link the chain of events that led to the accident.